DSEE: Dually Sparsity-embedded Efficient Tuning of Pre-trained Language Models: Methodology

 \subsection{Sparsity-Embedded Parameter-Efficient Fine-tuning}

 A recent study~\citep{hu2021lora} enforces low-rank constraint to weight update tensors $\Delta\mathcal{W}$, and obtains a satisfactory trade-off between parameter-efficiency and model quality.
-However, as revealed experimentally by~\citep{yu2017compressing}, a part of the important information in the trained weights will also scatter outside the low-rank subspace, creating sparse ``residuals".
-Inspired by these observations, we investigate a new sparsity-aware low-rank subspace of $\Delta\mathcal{W}$, and introduce the first component of our proposal in Figure~\ref{fig:methods}, i.e., sparsity-embedded parameter-efficient fine-tuning.
+However, as revealed experimentally by~\citep{yu2017compressing}, a part of the important information in the trained weights scatters outside the low-rank subspace, creating sparse ``residuals".
+Inspired by this observation, we investigate a new sparsity-aware low-rank subspace of $\Delta\mathcal{W}$, and introduce the first component of our proposal in Figure~\ref{fig:methods}, \textit{i.e.}, sparsity-embedded parameter-efficient fine-tuning.